 The Commercialization Challenge

-As more “things” get connected to the Internet, more use cases become possible.
-But not every use case has a corresponding revenue model.
+As more “things” get connected to the Internet, more Applications become possible.
+But not every Applications has a corresponding revenue model.
 Just because I can put your pet-cam on the Internet doesn’t mean I can get paid for it.

 John Seely Brown, the renowned Xerox PARC Chief Scientist, may have said it best: